Black Box Testing In Software Engineering4.9 out of 5 based on 2340 votes

 - Black box testing focuses on test case creation without the need for programming knowledge.

-- Testers utilize various techniques to develop test cases.
+- Automation Tester utilize various techniques to develop test cases.

 - Techniques include decision tables, boundary value analysis, state transition, All-pair testing, cause-effect graph, equivalence partitioning, error guessing, use case, and user story techniques.